-Andy Browning is an explorer, expedition leader, writer, speaker, and part time geography teacher with a full time passion for travel and adventure.
+Andy Browning is an explorer, expedition leader, mountain leader, writer, speaker, and part time geography teacher with a full time passion for travel and adventure.

 For a full list of Andy's talks and published work please click here to visit his portfolio page.

 Growing up on the edge of London, Andy first found a love for the outdoors and adventure by building shelters and climbing trees in Epping Forest.
 Exploring this ancient woodland, and hours spent poring over old copies of National Geographic magazines on Sunday afternoons, ensured Andy developed a sense of wonder about the world which has never left him.

 At the age of 21 Andy managed to convince someone to allow him to spend a year poking volcanoes in Mexico, and on the tiny Caribbean island of Montserrat.
 These trips cemented his love for travel, and sparked what was to become a fascination with the lesser visited corners of our planet.
 Since then Andy has traversed the African continent solely by public transport, ventured into deserts in search of secret pyramids, sweated through the jungles of Central Africa and South America, trekked across the East African savanna, and spent a year living on one of the world's most remote islands.